ChicoState/ux-ebook-image/README.md

 **Executive Summary**

-* User testing gives valuable insight on future software improvements
+* User testing gives valuable insight on future software improvements:
   - **Layout decisions** that are currently in place received positive feedback
   - Not enough **feedback** to clarify the outcome of certain user tasks